Contents

 Vending machine on seine river cruise

-The hop-on-hop-off Seine River cruise offers the following facilities:
+The Hop-on Hop-off Seine River cruise offers the following facilities:

 • Heated boats for a comfortable experience